 Hi.
-I’m Colin and I’ve been a volunteer for Reach Out for just over a year.
-After 30 years working with the vulnerable of Manchester I decided, after years of austerity, to take early retirement.
+I’m Colin and I’ve been a volunteer for Reach Out for over six years.
+After 30 years working with vulnerable people, I decided, after years of austerity, to take early retirement.

 I continued to be brought items after I retired and when the shop opened I would beg for anything that could be sold.
-Eventually, I realised that just donating – however valuable it remains – wasn’t enough, so I offered my services as a handyman and for anything that needed to be picked up or delivered.
-Now, whenever I get the call, I deliver food parcels to those who have been referred.
+Eventually, I realised that just donating – however valuable it remains – wasn’t enough, so I offered my services.
+Now, whenever I get the call, I deliver food parcels to those who have been referred or to collect donations.

 I get a big kick out of it, but until government policy changes I know I will need to do more.